 UBQ Materials offers a solution to the growing waste crisis by unlocking the hidden value of waste.
-UBQ™ is converted from 100% unsorted household waste en-route to landfill; everything from food residues and mixed plastics, to cardboard, paper, and even dirty diapers.
-The only elements that are removed are metals and minerals, which have high recycling values and are sent over to traditional recycling streams.
+UBQ™ is converted from 100% unsorted household waste diverted from landfill – everything from food residues and mixed plastics to cardboard, paper, and even dirty diapers.
+Metals and minerals, which have high recyclability, are removed and sent over to traditional recycling streams.
 All that remains is transformed into UBQ™ – so nothing goes to waste.

-Watch Nobel Prize winner Prof. Roger Kornberg explain the UBQ process in a nutshell – link to Roger Konberg video.
+Watch Nobel Prize winner Prof. Roger Kornberg explain the UBQ process in a nutshell.

 Unlike recycling, which requires a sophisticated infrastructure of separating and sorting into homogenous waste streams, UBQ uses all of the waste in a single, heterogeneous stream.